mull-project/mull/Docs/Config.md

 Mull can run most of the tasks in parallel.
 It does so by default.
 Tests can be run sequentially if they are not designed to be run in parallel.

-When running tests Mull reuses one JIT stack across several threads.
-Though, when executing mutants it creates a JIT stack per-thread, which may consume significant amount of RAM.
-In this case, it may make sense to use less threads for mutant execution to prevent slowdown because of memory swapping.
+When running tests, Mull reuses one JIT stack across several threads.
+Though, when executing mutants, it creates a JIT stack per-thread, which may consume a significant amount of RAM.
+In this case, it may make sense to use fewer threads for mutant execution to prevent slowdown because of memory swapping.

 By default Mull uses [`std::thread::hardware_concurrency()`](https://en.cppreference.com/w/cpp/thread/thread/hardware_concurrency)